nate-h/drone-c2/README.md

 # Drone C2

-Drone Flight Tracker is an application designed to track and visualize drone flight data stored in a PostgreSQL database.
+Drone C2 is an application designed to track and visualize drone flight data stored in a PostgreSQL database.
 The frontend, developed with React and Leaflet in TypeScript, provides an interactive and intuitive user interface for viewing flight paths and details.
 The backend, built using Go (Golang), efficiently handles data